-Watch ASCII Star Wars in Windows XP, Vista, 7, 8, 10 & 11
+Watch ASCII Star Wars in Windows XP, Vista, 7, 8, 8.1 & 10

 Every one of us has watched at least one episode of Star Wars movie series either on television, on a computer or in a theater.
 Star Wars is a movie series with aliens fighting each other for galaxies and such stuff.
 There is nothing new in it.
-But wait, have you watched an ASCII (American Standard Code for Information Interchange) version of Star Wars and that too in Windows using Telnet?
+But wait, have you watched an ASCII (American Standard Code for Information Interchange) version of Star Wars and that too in the Command Prompt using Telnet?
 A network protocol known only to computer wizards.
 Well if you have not, then you must do it now!

 A Picture showing Star Wars in command prompt